pennersr/pulsus/README.rst

 Even while this project may seem a bit inactive when looking at public repository, do note that this project has been (and still is) running rock solid in production for several years now.

+**2019-05-09 update:** After reaching almost 100M push notifications this project has finally been retired.
+It was due for an upgrade as it was still using the legacy binary APNS protocol.
+However, as over time the technology stack changed to Golang, it has been completely rewritten see: `Shove <https://gitlab.com/pennersr/shove>`_